 RDP: For the past six years, I have served as a standards advisor on ANSI’s Executive Standards Council with a special focus on clarifying the impact of two essential elements affecting voluntary standards: 1) the important role that consumers play in developing safety standards, and 2) the vital role that participant interest classification plays in the balance of interests within the committee.
 ANSI’s Essential Requirements and the associated guidance documents recognize both the role that consumers play as key stakeholders and the critical nature of balance within a consensus committee.
 Balance among a committee’s stakeholders helps prevent dominance by any one interest category, and, in my opinion, is the core underpinning of the consensus process.

 Unfortunately, many consumer product safety standards committees lack sufficient consumer participation (sometimes none at all), which negatively affects both the range and depth of input considered by the committee, as well as creating an unacceptable imbalance among the stakeholder categories.
-Such committees are Iess-informed regarding product-use behavior by consumers, which is an integral part of risk analysis.
+Such committees are -informed regarding product-use behavior by consumers, which is an integral part of risk analysis.
 Moreover, when trade-offs are invariably made to set the level of risk faced by users of the product, the core users—consumers—are not involved.
 In my opinion, standards created under such adverse conditions are often found to be inadequate to reduce product risks to an acceptable level.
 This must change.

 What efforts are underway to address this problem?

-RDP: In addition to the clarifications in the 2022 Essential Requirements, ANSI has taken two steps to increase consumer participation in relevant standards development activities.
+RDP: In addition to the clarifications in Essential Requirements, ANSI has taken two steps to increase consumer participation in relevant standards development activities.
 In 2019 ANSI created a new staff position to serve as a consumer outreach manager, working to encourage consumers to participate in product safety standards development activities—from finding participants to educating them on the value of their involvement.

 Second, ANSI, with funding support from five additional founding sponsors—ASTM International, IAPMO, NSF International, UL, and the Toy Association—recently launched a Consumer Participation Fund.
 ANSI created the fund to help cover the out-of-pocket expenses for consumer participants to attend in-person meetings when they occur.
 (Specific details on how to apply for funds, what expenses are covered, etc., are outlined on the fund webpage.)